Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-By the Mumford's compactness criterion every compact subset of moduli space is contained in some $\epsilon-$thick part.
+By Mumford's compactness criterion (see \cite{mumfordcpct}) every compact subset of the moduli space is contained in some $\epsilon-$thick part of the moduli space.
 So $\hat{r}$ the projection of $r$ to the moduli space is a divergent geodesic ray.
-Finally, by Proposition \ref{prop : pre1} (\ref{pre1 : minfill}), $\mu_{T}(q,e)$ is a minimal filling lamination, so the forward ending lamination of $\hat{r}$ is minimal filling.
+Moreover by Proposition \ref{prop : pre1}(\ref{pre1 : minfill}), $\mu_{T}(q,e)$ is a minimal filling lamination, so the forward ending lamination of $\hat{r}$ is minimal filling.

-Note that there are uncountably sequences $\{y_{j}\}_{j\geq 1}$ which satisfy inequality (\ref{eq : ei>div}).
-Consequently, we have uncountably many divergent rays starting from a given point in the moduli space.
-These geodesics are distinct because have different forward ending lamination. \end{proof}
+Note that there are uncountably many sequences $\{y_{n}\}_{n=1}^{\infty}$ which satisfy the inequality (\ref{eq : ei>div}).
+The corresponding WP geodesic rays are distinct because have different forward ending laminations.
+Therefore there are uncountably many divergent WP geodesic rays starting from a given point in the moduli space. \end{proof}